UkrainianEagleOwl/tp_personal_assistant/README.md

+Sure!
+Here's the updated README with the additional information you provided:

-# Personal Assistant - Address Book
+# Personal Assistant - Address Book (Jarvis)

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A simple personal assistant application that allows you to manage your address book with contacts.
-The application provides features to add, remove, change, save, and load contacts, making it easier to organize your personal or professional network.
+Welcome to Jarvis, your personal assistant!
+Jarvis is here to help you stay organized and manage your contacts, reminders, notes, and files efficiently.
+With Jarvis, you can easily handle your daily tasks and keep your information in one place.

 ## Table of Contents